Pumpkinseed: Description

 Pumpkinseeds are very similar to the larger bluegill, and are often found in the same habitats.
-One difference between the two species is their opercular flap, which is black in both species but the pumpkinseed has a crimson spot in the shape of a half moon on the back portion.
+One difference between the two species is their opercular flap, which is black in both species, but the pumpkinseed has a crimson spot in the shape of a half moon on the back portion.
 Pumpkinseeds have seven or eight vertical, irregular bands on their sides that are duller in color compared to the bluegill.

+Distribution

+The pumpkinseed's native range in North America is from north to New Brunswick, Canada, down the east coast of the United States south to South Carolina, and extending inland to the middle of North America from Pennsylvania to Iowa, depending on various river systems.
+It has, however, been introduced throughout most of North America, and can now be found from Washington and Oregon on the Pacific Coast to Georgia further south on the Atlantic Coast.
+They are primarily found in the northeastern United States and more rarely in the south-central or southwestern region of the continent.

+In Europe, the pumpkinseed is considered an invasive species.
+Since introduced to European waters, it could outcompete native fish, and the species is included since 2019 in the concern list of Invasive Alien Species of Union (the Union list).
+It cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.

+The pumpkinseed has also been introduced to the United Kingdom, having arrived in the country around the same time as the populations in Continental Europe.
+Its range is believed to be restricted to Southern England and the West Country, with stable populations found in East Sussex, West Sussex and Somerset, though the species may potentially be present in the vicinity of London as well.

+Ecology

 Habitat

 Pumpkinseeds typically live in warm, calm lakes, ponds, and pools of creeks and small rivers with plenty of vegetation.
 They prefer clear water where they can find shelter to hide.
-They tend to stay near the shore and can be found in numbers within shallow and protected areas.
+They tend to stay near the shore, and can be found in numbers within shallow and protected areas.
 They will feed at all water levels from the surface to the bottom in the daylight, and their heaviest feeding will be in the afternoon.
 Pumpkinseed sunfish usually travel together in schools that can also include bluegills and other sunfish.

 Pumpkinseeds are more tolerant of low oxygen levels than bluegills are, but less tolerant of warm water.
 Groups of young fish school close to shore, but adults tend to travel in groups of two to four in slightly deeper yet still covered waters.
 Pumpkinseeds are active throughout the day, but they rest at night near the bottom or in shelter areas in rocks or near submerged logs.

-Dietary habits

-Pumpkinseeds are carnivorous and feed on a variety of small prey both at the water surface and at the bottom.
-Among their favorites are insects, small molluscs and crustaceans (such as small crawfish), worms, minnow fry, small frogs or tadpoles, and even cannibalizing other smaller pumpkinseeds.
-They are effective at destroying mosquito larvae and even occasionally consume small pieces of aquatic vegetation and detritus.